Links

 Platforms

-CloudGuard AppSec can be deployed as a VM on different platforms.
+CloudGuard WAF can be deployed as a VM on different platforms, containing a fully managed Reverse Proxy gateway, protected by a CloudGuard WAF Agent.
 Select your platform type below to see the corresponding deployment instructions:

 Certificates and Private Keys